Reconstruction of stochastic 3-D signals with symmetric statistics from 2-D projection images motivated by cryo-electron microscopy: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Profs.\ John E. Johnson (The Scripps Research Institute) and David Veesler (Univ.\ of Washington) for the HK97 data and helpful discussions; to Dr.\ Yili Zheng, Dr.\ Qiu Wang, and Ms.\ Yunye Gong for their effort on the {\tt Hetero} software; and for support from NSF 1217867. \ifCLASSOPTIONcaptionsoff
+We are grateful to Profs.\ John E. Johnson (The Scripps Research Institute) and David Veesler (Univ.\ of Washington) for the HK97 data and helpful discussions; to Prof.\ Johnson and Dr.\ Tsutomu Matsui (Stanford University) for the N$\omega$V data and helpful discussions; to Drs.\ Yili Zheng, Qiu Wang, and Yunye Gong for their effort on the {\tt Hetero} software; and to NSF 1217867 for support. \ifCLASSOPTIONcaptionsoff